2011 Hyndburn Borough Council election

 Elections to Hyndburn Borough Council were held on 5 May 2011.
 One third of the council-seats were up for election.

 Background

 Before the election Conservatives had a single-seat majority of 18 councillors, Labour had 15 councillors, while Independent (politician) had 2 councillors.

-Conservative and Labour candidates contested for every ward-seat.
-Independents were defending a single-seat, but 'various' candidates were contesting five-wards.
-Ukip's only single candidate contested in the Central-ward.
+Conservative and Labour candidates contested for every seat.
+Independents were defending a single seat, but 'various' candidates were contesting five wards.
+UKIP's only single candidate contested in the Central ward.